-- Complete online application. - Submit the following to the online application. - o Professional statement of purpose (maximum of two single-spaced pages) describing the candidate's goals as a coach and commitment to the program. - o Contact information of three recommenders knowledgeable about the candidate's coaching ability and potential for success in a graduate program.
-Recommenders should include a coach, work supervisor and professor/advisor. - Submit official college/university transcripts from all institutions attended.
+- Complete online application. - Submit the following to the online application. - o Professional statement of purpose (maximum of two single-spaced pages) describing the candidate's goals as a coach and commitment to

+- the program. - o Contact information of three recommenders knowledgeable about the candidate's coaching ability and potential for success in a graduate program.
+Recommenders should include a coach, work supervisor and professor/advisor. - Submit official college/university transcripts from all institutions from which you earned a degree.